Shiva607/Shiva_Fullstack-Feb25/Reactjs/react-minimal-setup.md

 - You want full control and no clutter.
 - You're an advanced user who prefers to add things manually.
 - You're learning and want to understand React without distractions.

----

-Would you like a sample `App.js` and `index.js` to go with this?